 – Holiness is the formality and overall

-to remain blameless before God and men.
+practice of this divine trait expressed in our sinful flesh as remaining blameless before God and men.
 Jesus often depicted God as a rich

-the natural realm, to be adopted into a rich man’s home, not just somebody
+the rich man’s house, not just somebody

-with a couple million dollars but with great power and prominence, this
+with a couple million dollars but with great power and prominence, we wouldn’t be able to continue with the life that

 we once had as paupers, but would be required to conform to many